-From Triple A to the World Series: Yasiel Puig's redemption story
+From Triple-A to the World Series: Yasiel Puig's redemption story

 "Unfortunately, it ended up on the internet."

-Hasselman explained what happened to the Dodgers brass.
+Haselman explained what happened to the Dodgers brass.
 They issued a statement saying they were "disappointed in his and some of our other players' judgement" but would address the situation internally.
-That became a conversation between Hasselman and Puig in which the coach told him he did nothing wrong by joining in the clubhouse party.
+That became a conversation between Haselman and Puig in which the coach told him he did nothing wrong by joining in the clubhouse party.
 The only mistake was in putting it on social media.
 Beyond that statement, details were kept in house.

-"If you try to explain all that stuff when it happened, it looks like you're just trying to make it better," Hasselman said.
+"If you try to explain all that stuff when it happened, it looks like you're just trying to make it better," Haselman said.
 "But that really is exactly what happened.
 Ask any of the players."

 Culberson and Hassan corroborated the account.
 Hassan, who retired after last season and is now living in Boston, said he feels badly if it overshadowed any of what was otherwise a good experience with Puig.